TUDelft-PRIME-Books/Calculus/book/Algebra/Numbers and coordinate systems/trigonometry.md

 The unit circle.
 ```

-::::::{prf:remark} Additional trigonometric functions
+::::::{prf:remark} Additional trigonometric ratios
-:label: Rem:Trigonometry:AlternativeTrigonometricFunctions
+:label: Rem:Trigonometry:AlternativeTrigonometricRatios

-Next to the three trigonometric functions defined above, there are three more trigonometric functions, which are defined as follows:
+Next to the three trigonometric ratios defined above, there are three more trigonometric ratios, which are defined as follows:

 - The **cosecant** of $\theta$ as: